hessu/aprsfi/AX25-KISS-BLE.md

 please submit a pull request to document it here.
 This will help other apps to support your hardware.

+For example, if SMACK, TNC2 command mode, or other alternate protocol needs to be implemented, separate characteristic UUIDs should be used.

 Final notes
 --------------